-2 Under the Commonwealth Places (Mirror Taxes Administration) Act 1999 s.
-7 this Act is to be read and construed with any modifications referred to in subsection (1) of that section and, in particular, with the modifications set out in the Commonwealth Places (Mirror Taxes Administration) Regulations 2007. r.
+2 Under the Commonwealth Places (Mirror Taxes Administration) Act 1999 (W.A.) s.
+7, this Act is to be read and construed with certain modifications.
+The Commonwealth Places (Mirror Taxes Administration) Regulations 2007 (W.A.) r.
 1-4 and Pt.
 3 Div.
-1 of those regulations read as follows:
+1 prescribe particular modifications and read as follows:

-“

 1. Citation